 The term Manecanterie comes from the Latin mane, morning, and cantare, to sing.
-In the past this manicantaria was attached to a parish and trained the children in religious singing and altar service.
-The Little Singer of Paris School Choir is composed of two choirs; a treble choir and a mixed voice choir.
+In the past the manicantaria was attached to a parish and trained the children in religious singing and altar service.
+The LSP Choir is composed of two choirs; a treble choir and a mixed voice choir.

 The Artistic Team